 A significant number of employees in our Western Timberlands and Wood Products businesses are covered by collective bargaining agreements.
 As we previously disclosed, certain of these employees commenced a work stoppage in 2022, which was shortly thereafter resolved, affecting the company's operations in Washington and Oregon.
 If our unionized workers were to engage in a protracted work stoppage, we could experience a significant disruption of operations at our facilities.
 Likewise, if our non-unionized operations were to become unionized and thereafter commence a work stoppage, we could experience a significant disruption of operations at our facilities.
+Likewise, if our non-unionized operations at our facilities.
 If we are unable to reach or renew collective bargaining agreements with our unionized workers, we could also experience higher ongoing labor costs.
 Any work stoppage by any one or more of our significant customers, transportation providers or suppliers could also have similar negative effects on us.
 Depending on scope and duration, any of these labor disruptions could have a material adverse effect on our financial condition, results of operations or cash flows.